Monday, June 26th, 2017

 Project Manager Job Overview

-We are seeking a Project Manager with prior experience to work within our team to effectively manage client projects, accomplishing project objectives within the budget, and time allotment.
+We seek a Project Manager with prior experience working within our team to effectively manage client projects and accomplish project objectives within the budget and time allotment.

 Project Manager Responsibilities

 - Create an in-depth project plan to keep track of progress

 - Manage the project team, including recruiting and selecting employees, giving assignments, training, supervising, and disciplining

 - Evaluate the risks involved in projects and manage and minimize these risks

 - Estimate financial requirements, prepare a budget, and manage expenditures accordingly.

 - Handle changes to project expenses, scope, and schedule